raffaelecarelle/phpunit-hub/README.md

 ## Installation

-TestRunUI is designed to be included as a development dependency in your PHP project.
+PHPUnit Hub is designed to be included as a development dependency in your PHP project.

 1.  **Require with Composer**:
     Navigate to your project's root directory and run: